African World Cup qualifying: Somalia stun Billiat-less Zimbabwe | Goal.com

 The 10 winners of those groups will then compete in home-and-away ties for places at the tournament in Qatar.

-For the first time in history, Fifa are broadcasting all of the Round One matches across the continental live on their digital platforms.
+For the first time in history, Fifa is broadcasting all of the Round One matches across the continent live on their digital platforms.

 On Tuesday, Tanzania were held by Burundi and Namibia beat Eritrea amidst several qualifiers, while Angola, Togo and Malawi are all in action—against The Gambia, Comoros and Botswana respectively—over the weekend.